bm2-lab/scLearn/README.md

 # **scLearn: Learning for single cell assignment**

 * **scLearn** is a learning-based framework to automatically infer the quantitative measurement/similarity, rather than manually designed, which is naturally fit to different single cell assignment tasks to obtain a general well performance on different single cell types.
 We evaluated scLearn on 30 public available benchmark datasets and indicated that scLearn outperforms the existing methods for single cell assignment from various aspects, proven to be the state-of-the-art for single cell assignment with a reliable and generalized single cell type identification and categorizing ability.
 * **scLearn** intuitively carrys out a search like scmap-cluster by measuring the similarity between query cells and each reference cluster centroid but with measurement and similarity thresholds learned from reference datasets.
-Basically, it consists of three steps: data preprocessing, measurement learning and cell assignment:
+Basically, it consists of three steps: data preprocessing, model learning and cell assignment:
   * **Data preprocessing**: Besides the routine normalization and quality control for singlec cell RNA-sequencing data, scLearn removes rare cell types whose cell number are less than 10 from reference datasets.
 Then, scLearn performs feature selection with M3Drop which is based on dropout rate that has been proved suitable for single cell assignment.
-  * **Measurement learning**: scLearn established a learning-based model to automatically learn the measurement used for cell assignment based on reference cell samples as the training data sources.
+  * **Model learning**: scLearn established a learning-based model to automatically learn the measurement used for cell assignment based on reference cell samples as the training data sources.
 In this model, scLearn first randomly selects a part of samples from each labeled classes with the sample similar or dissimilar information as the prior constrains.
-Then by applying the discriminative component analysis (DCA), an optimal measurement that naturally fits the relationship between these samples is learned with the prior sample similar or dissimilar information.
+Then by applying the discriminative component analysis (DCA), a transformation matrix that leads to an optimal measurement that naturally fits the relationship between these samples is learned with the prior sample similar or dissimilar information.
 The bootstrapping sampling technology is utilized in this step to reduce sampling imbalances and obtain a stable learning-based model.
 In addition, one threshold for all datasets and all cell types is not suitable.
-To this end, in this step scLearn learns the similarity thresholds for each cell types in each dataset instead of specifying the prior thresholds
+To this end, in this step scLearn learns the similarity thresholds for each cell type in each dataset instead of specifying the prior thresholds.
-  * **Cell assignment**: with the learned measurement and the learned threshold by the learning-based model, scLearn performs cell assignment for the query cells against the reference datasets.
+  * **Cell assignment**: For the query data, cell quality control is optional to users.
+Then, the query data adopted features selected in the first step and obtained the transformed query cells with the learned transformation matrix.
+Then, the transformed query cells were assigned to the transformed reference cells.
+Finally, with learned thresholds in the second step, the cell type assignment results with rejection task were obtained.